September 8, 2023

 The 39 year-old mother of two responded to the online abuse.
 "There’s something seriously wrong with a lot of you out there.
 Going off about my baby’s penis?
 About circumcision???
 As any normal mother at the beach, I didn’t even notice he took off his swim diaper.
 I deleted it because you’re all fucking disgusting."
 A few weeks later she opened up during an appearance on The Ellen Show.
 "There's a kind way to be online.
 And I'm open to kindness."

 Pink (styled as P!nk, née Alecia Moore) is one of the best selling singers of all time, with more than 135 million records sold worldwide.
 Four of her songs have reached #1 on the Billboard Top 100 chart.
 She has won numerous music awards, including three Grammy Awards, and was named Billboard's Pop Songs Artist of the Decade in 2009 and Woman of the Year in 2013.
 She received the BMI President's Award in 2015 "for her outstanding achievement in songwriting and global impact on pop culture and the entertainment industry."
-In 2019 she received a star on the Hollywood Walk of Fame.
+In 2019 she was honored with a star on the Hollywood Walk of Fame.
 Later that year she was named Pollstar's Artist of the Year following the success of her $397 million worldwide Beautiful Trauma Tour.

 Most intactivists who attack Pink never donated for Covid relief.
 They've raised no money to feed hungry children.
 The intactivist movement hasn't held any fundraisers to benefit the Red Cross or beleaguered firefighters.
 Intactivists denounce Pink because her son took off his diaper.
 But Pink's son is thriving, and millions of other children have benefitted from her generosity.